viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 ====================================================================

-This paper is the 2nd revision of [N4109] taking in account the feedback from the mailing lists.
+This paper is the 2nd revision of [N4109] taking in account the feedback from the mailing lists and some fixes that were forgotten in revision 1.
 Class template `expected<T,E>` proposed here is a type that may contain a value of type `T` or a value of type `E` in its storage space. `T` represents the expected value, `E` represents the reason explaining why it doesn’t contains a value of type `T`, that is, the unexpected value.
 Its interface allows to query if the underlying value is either the expected value (of type `T`) or an unexpected value (of type `E`).
 The original idea comes from Andrei Alexandrescu C++ and Beyond 2012: Systematic Error Handling in C++ talk [Alexandrescu.Expected].
 The interface and the rational are based on `std::experimental::optional` [N3793] and Haskell monads.
 We can consider that `expected<T,E>` is a generalization of `optional<T>` providing in addition a monad interface and some specific functions associated to the unexpected type `E`.
 It requires no changes to core language, and breaks no existing code.
 # History

 ## Revision 2 - Revision of [N4109] after discussion on the ML

 * Fix default constructor to `T`.
 [N4109] should change the default constructor to `T`, but there were some inconsistencies.
-* *TODO* As `variant`, `epected` requires some properties in order to never-empty guaranties.
+* *TODO* As `variant`, `expected` requires some properties in order to never-empty guaranties.
 Add more on never-empty guaranties.
-* *TODO* Add more alternative about the exception throw by `value()`.
 * Adapted to last version of referenced proposals.
 * Moved alternative designs from open questions to an Appendix.
 * Moved already answered open points to a Rationale section.